-Hughes not only made his mark in this artistic movement by breaking boundaries with his poetry, he drew on international experiences, found kindred spirits amongst his fellow artists, took a stand for the possibilities of black art, and influenced how the Harlem Renaissance would be remembered.
+Hughes not only made his mark in this artistic movement by breaking boundaries with his poetry, he drew on international experiences, found kindred spirits amongst his fellow artists, took a stand for the possibilities of Black art and influenced how the Harlem Renaissance would be remembered.

-Hughes stood up for black artists
+Hughes stood up for Black artists

-The article discounted the existence of "Negro art," arguing that African-American artists shared European influences with their white counterparts, and were therefore producing the same kind of work.
-Spirituals and jazz, with their clear links to black performers, were dismissed as folk art.
+The article discounted the existence of "Negro art," arguing that African-American artists shared European influences with their white counterparts, and were, therefore, producing the same kind of work.
+Spirituals and jazz, with their clear links to Black performers, were dismissed as folk art.

 Invited to make a response, Hughes penned "The Negro Artist and the Racial Mountain."
-In it, he described black artists rejecting their racial identity as "the mountain standing in the way of any true Negro art in America."
+In it, he described Black artists rejecting their racial identity as "the mountain standing in the way of any true Negro art in America."
 But he declared that instead of ignoring their identity, "We younger Negro artists who create now intend to express our individual, dark-skinned selves without fear or shame."

-Some critics called the poet "low-rate"
+Some critics called Hughes' poems "low-rate"

-Hughes broke new ground in poetry when he began to write verse that incorporated how black people talked and the jazz and blues music they played.
+Hughes broke new ground in poetry when he began to write verse that incorporated how Black people talked and the jazz and blues music they played.
 He led the way in harnessing the blues form in poetry with "The Weary Blues," which was written in 1923 and appeared in his 1926 collection The Weary Blues.

-A preponderance of black critics objected to what they felt were negative characterizations of African-Americans — many black characters created by whites already consisted of caricatures and stereotypes, and these critics wanted to see positive depictions instead.
+A preponderance of Black critics objected to what they felt were negative characterizations of African Americans — many Black characters created by whites already consisted of caricatures and stereotypes, and these critics wanted to see positive depictions instead.
 Some were so incensed that they attacked Hughes in print, with one calling him "the poet low-rate of Harlem."

-But Hughes believed in the worthiness of all black people to appear in art, no matter their social status.
+But Hughes believed in the worthiness of all Black people to appear in art, no matter their social status.
 He argued, "My poems are indelicate.
 But so is life."
 And though many of his contemporaries might not have seen the merits, the collection came to be viewed as one of Hughes' best.
 (The poet did end up agreeing that the title — a reference to selling clothes to Jewish pawnbrokers in hard times — was a bad choice.)

-Hughes travels helped give him different perspectives
+Hughes' travels helped give him different perspectives

 Hughes came to Harlem in 1921, but was soon traveling the world as a sailor and taking different jobs across the globe.
 In fact, he spent more time outside Harlem than in it during the Harlem Renaissance.

-Hughes lived in Paris for part of 1924, where he eked out a living as a doorman and met black jazz musicians.
-And in the fall of 1924, Hughes saw many white sailors get hired instead of him when he desperate for a ship to take him home from Genoa, Italy.
-This led to his plaintive, powerful poem "I, Too, Sing America," a meditation on the day that such unequal treatment would end.
+Hughes lived in Paris for part of 1924, where he eked out a living as a doorman and met Black jazz musicians.
+And in the fall of 1924, Hughes saw many white sailors get hired instead of him when he was desperate for a ship to take him home from Genoa, Italy.
+This led to his plaintive, powerful poem "I, Too," a meditation on the day that such unequal treatment would end.

-Hughes and other young black artists formed a support group
+Hughes and other young Black artists formed a support group

 By 1925 Hughes was back in the United States, where he was greeted with acclaim.
 He was soon attending Lincoln University in Pennsylvania but returned to Harlem in the summer of 1926.

-Hughes was part of the group's decision to collaborate on Fire!!, a magazine intended for young black artists like themselves.
-Instead of the limits on content they faced at more staid publications like NAACP's Crisis magazine, they aimed to tackle a broader, uncensored range of topics, including sex and race.
+Hughes was part of the group's decision to collaborate on Fire!!, a magazine intended for young Black artists like themselves.
+Instead of the limits on content they faced at more staid publications like the NAACP's Crisis magazine, they aimed to tackle a broader, uncensored range of topics, including sex and race.